DefinedNet/nebula-docs/src/data/config-reference.md

             ignore.
 In the case a host's credentials are stolen or compromised, this allows us to block connectivity from a host, even if it is signed by a certificate authority we trust.
+        - name: disconnect_invalid
+          default: false
+          description: disconnect_invalid is a toggle to force a client to be disconnected if the certificate is expired or invalid.
     - name: static_host_map
       description: >-
         The static host map defines a set of hosts with fixed IP addresses on